MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 #### Deleted OneDrive accounts and simulation results

-Expect the following display discrepancies in the simulation results when deleted OneDrive accounts are still in the [retention stage of the deletion process](/onedrive/retention-and-deletion#the-onedrive-deletion-process).
+Expect possible display discrepancies in the simulation results when deleted OneDrive accounts are still in the [retention stage of the deletion process](/onedrive/retention-and-deletion#the-onedrive-deletion-process).
 For example, an employee has left the organization and their manager has temporary access to that user's OneDrive files.

-- If the OneDrive account was specified by URL, matched files from the deleted OneDrive account aren't included in the simulation results.
+In this scenario, if the OneDrive account was specified by URL in the auto-labeling policy, matched files from the deleted OneDrive account are included in the simulation results.

-- If the OneDrive account wasn't specified by URL but was included with the **All** default setting:
+However, if the OneDrive account wasn't specified by URL but was included with the **All** default setting:
-  - When the SharePoint location is included in the policy, matched files from the deleted OneDrive account display as SharePoint items.
+- When the SharePoint location is included in the policy, matched files from the deleted OneDrive account display as SharePoint items in the simulation results.
 - When the SharePoint location isn't included in the policy, matched files from the deleted OneDrive account aren't included in the simulation results.

 In all cases, matched files are labeled until the OneDrive account is permanently deleted.
-The display discrepancies apply only to the simulation results.
+The display discrepancies listed apply only to the simulation results.

 ### Creating an auto-labeling policy